alvarezp/pgshelly/README.md

 (1 row)

 ```
-Quoting is not tested, but we use the double dollar sign so it should
+Quoting is not tested, but *pgshelly* uses the double dollar sign so
-not be that bad:
+it should not be so bad:

 ```
 [  0][Wed Sep 27 21:52:56 -0500 -- alvarezp@alvarezp-samsung:~]